Eagle-discord/ControlledBSOD/README.md

-# A Controlled Windows BugCheck (Blue screen of death).
+# ChatGPT-utils: Controlled Windows BugCheck (Blue Screen of Death)

-This Visual studio solution contains Two Projects;
+This Visual Studio solution contains **two projects**:

-* One for a Kernel Driver.
+* A Kernel Driver project.

-* One for a Windows Application that Talks to the Driver.
+* A Windows Application project that communicates with the driver.

+> ⚠️ **Warning:** This tool triggers a real Blue Screen of Death (BSOD).
+Use only in a **virtual machine** for testing.
+Running on a host system will crash it immediately.

+---

-# Directions of Use
+## Directions for Use

-On first Launch of App, use --make-service to set up the Service.
+On first launch of the application, run with `--make-service` to set up the driver service.

-The Driver's .sys file must be in the Same folder as the exe.
+The driver's `.sys` file must be in the same folder as the executable.

-#### Syntax
+### Syntax

 ControlledBSOD.exe [switches] [BugCheck Code] [p1 p2 p3 p4]

-#### Switches
+### Switches
---make-service: Makes a Service for the Application to be able to Contact the driver

---verbose: enables verbose Logging

---help: shows a help message
+* `--make-service` – Creates a service so the application can communicate with the driver.
+* `--verbose` – Enables detailed logging.
+* `--help` – Shows the help message.

---skip-vm-check: skips the HyperVisor\VM check.
+* `--no-vm-check` – Skips the hypervisor/VM detection check.
+* `--enable-testsigning` - Enables Test Signing and Attempts to Restart.

-#### Examples
+### Examples

 ControlledBSOD.exe --make-service --verbose 0x000000D1

 ControlledBSOD.exe --verbose 0x000000D2

+ControlledBSOD.exe --make-service 0x0000001E --verbose

+---

-# Requirements
+## Requirements

-* A Machine Running Windows 10 or higher.
-(Required)
+* Windows 10 or higher.

-* Test Signing Enabled in BCD.
-(Required)
+* Test Signing mode enabled in BCD (required for unsigned drivers).
+* Administrator privileges.

-* A Virtual Machine for Safe testing.
-(Optional)
+* A virtual machine for safe testing (strongly recommended).

-* Administrator Privileges.
-(Required)
+---

-# Build Requirements
+## Build Requirements

-* Windows Driver Kit Version 1.33
+* Windows Driver Kit (WDK) version 1.33

-* Visual Studio 2022 w/Desktop Development with C++ Workload
+* Visual Studio 2022 with Desktop Development with C++ workload
 * Windows 11 SDK

+---

+## How It Works

+The Windows BugCheck can be triggered via the `KeBugCheckEx` function.
+This allows specifying a BugCheck code and up to four parameters.

+Once called, the system immediately terminates all running processes and crashes, so the function does not return.

+A `return` statement is included in the code purely to satisfy compiler requirements.

+---

+## Safety Notes

+* **Always test in a virtual machine.**
+* Do not run on a production or host machine.
+* Enabling Test Signing mode is required if unsigned drivers are used.
+The application can prompt and enable it automatically.